MobileASR: A resource-aware on-device learning framework for user voice personalization applications on mobile phones: Resource-aware adaptive on-device personalization Methodology

-In our resource-efficient approach, we leverage custom training functions that can train specific parts of the model based on the currently available resources on the device.
-Let $\mathbf{f}$ denote the nonlinear function that is defined by our acoustic model and is characterised by the set of parameters denoted by $\boldsymbol{\Theta}$, with $N$ hidden layers.
-For each layer $i$, $l_i$ has $M_i$ nodes and hence the total parameters of each layer $l_i$ is given as $\boldsymbol{\theta_i} = \left[\boldsymbol{\theta_{i1}}\cdots\boldsymbol{\theta_{iM_i}} \right]$.
-Hence, the total number of parameters in the model is given as $\boldsymbol{\Theta} = \left[\boldsymbol{\theta_1},\boldsymbol{\theta_2},\cdots \boldsymbol{\theta_N}\right]$.
-The decision on which sub-part $\mathbf{S}$ to train is made based on resource information collected before the start of the training process.
-From Algorithm \ref{alg:model_selection}, initially, the current resources of the mobile phone, namely (a) total RAM ($R_t$) and (b) available RAM ($R_a$), are acquired.
-Based on their ratio, the size of the model to be trained may be decided, also shown in Figure \ref{fig:workflow_training}.
-For simplicity, we considered three categories and the names of these sub-models correspond to the number of trainable parameters present, with the Heavy model ($\mathbf{S_H}$) having the largest number of parameters (with $~90\%-100\%$ of $\boldsymbol{\Theta}$), followed by the Medium model ($\mathbf{S_M}$), and the Light model ($\mathbf{S_L}$) having the least number of parameters (with $~1\%-10\%$ of $\boldsymbol{\Theta}$).
-Thus we extract sub-models from the baseline model with $q$ consecutive layers by calculating the percentage of the number of parameters present with respect to the total number of parameters.
-For instance, the sub-model $\mathbf{S_L} = \left\{\left[\boldsymbol{\theta_{i1}}\cdots\boldsymbol{\theta_{iM_i}} \right]\right\}_{i=k}^{k+q}$ is selected such that $\frac{\sum_{i=k}^{k+q}|\boldsymbol{\theta_i}|}{|\boldsymbol{\Theta}|} \leq 0.10$.
-Overall, at each round, the choice of sub-model to be trained should be based on practical considerations such as computational resources and time constraints.
-With this approach, we can deploy a model on mobile devices capable of efficiently training sub-models based on the resource availability.
+\textbf{Our approach: } In our resource-aware approach, we leverage custom training functions that can train specific parts of the model based on the currently available resources on the device.
+Let $\mathbf{f}$ denote the nonlinear function that is defined by our acoustic model and is characterized by the set of parameters denoted by $\boldsymbol{\Theta}$, with $L$ hidden layers.
+Hence, the parameters of the model are given as $\boldsymbol{\Theta} = \left[\boldsymbol{\theta_1},\boldsymbol{\theta_2},\cdots \boldsymbol{\theta_L}\right]$.
+The decision on which sub-part $\mathbf{S}$ to train is made based on resource information collected before the start of the training process and the parameter $\lambda$, which represents the amount of memory needed to run the training of the selected model on the device.
+So, we take a ratio of available RAM ($R_a$) and $\lambda$.
+This ratio indicates whether we can train the selected model with the available memory or otherwise.
+If the ratio is less than one, we select the next sub-model by freezing layers progressively.
+We continue freezing the layers until the ratio becomes greater than or equal to one.
+One key thing to note is we start freezing the layers from a top-down approach as many existing works showed that the bottom layers of the models are the ones that get personalized to the users.
+Algorithm \ref{alg:model_selection} contains the detailed steps involved in the model selection.

+\textbf{Estimating $\lambda$ parameter} Setting a threshold with respect to available RAM is a crucial aspect of running a model efficiently and preventing memory-related issues.
+RAM is a finite resource, and deep learning models can be memory-intensive.
+When running a model, it's essential to ensure that it fits within the available RAM to avoid crashes, slowdowns, or out-of-memory errors.
+Hence we set the threshold $\lambda$ by estimating the memory usage considering the different stages, such as loading weights ($R_{L}$), and training with back-propagation ($R_{T}$) of the sub-model selected.